defenseunicorns/pepr/website/content/en/docs/customresources.md

 ## Generating TypeScript Types from CRDs

-To produce a new type, employ the kubernetes-fluent-client CLI.
+Using the kubernetes-fluent-client to produce a new type looks like this:

 ```bash
 npx kubernetes-fluent-client crd [source] [directory]